Danilo Dončić: Coaching career

-Dončić decided to concentrate on coaching and soon after he finished his career as a player, he started coaching the First Division Maltese team San Gwann F.C. in 2006.
-In the consecutive season, he signed with Floriana F.C. as a head coach of this premier Maltese team.
-Floriana, a team with a successful football history placed fifth in the Premiere league and was a semi-finalist in the Trophy for the same year.
+Dončić decided to concentrate on coaching and soon after he finished his career as a player, he started coaching the First Division Maltese team San Ġwann in 2006.
+In the consecutive season, he signed with Floriana as a head coach of this premier Maltese team.
+Floriana, a team with a successful football history placed fifth in the Premier league and was a semi-finalist in the Trophy for the same year.

-Following this achievement, Dončić got invited by one of the best Serbian coaches, Dragan Okuka, where he accepted to become his first assistant coach in Dončić's ex-club PFC Lokomotiv Sofia.
-Subsequently, Dončić moves on to a top Greek league team Kavala F.C. together with Dragan Okuka.
+Following this achievement, Dončić was invited by one of the best Serbian coaches, Dragan Okuka, where he accepted to become his first assistant coach in Dončić's ex-club Lokomotiv Sofia.
+Subsequently, Dončić moved on to a top Greek league team Kavala together with Dragan Okuka.
 After some time, Okuka resigned and Dončić continued working with Henryk Kasperczak till the year 2011.
-At the same time, Dončić was contacted by Sliema Wanderers F.C. for the post of a head coach and he returned to Malta to take over his ex-team Sliema Wanderers from February 2011 till May 2012.
-Remainder of 2012.
-Danilo is coaching Tarxien Rainbows F.C.
-Premier League team.
-His career continues with Mosta F.C.
-(2013–2014) and St. Andrews F.C.
-(2014- Autumn 2014) as a Club Manager.
-With start of new football season Danilo decides to accept the offer of Al-Najma (2014–2015) on position of Club Manager.
-Following successful year at Al-Najma Danilo takes the contract with Ethnikos Achnas (2015-2016).
-Danilo is back to the Maltese Premier League after reaching an agreement with St. Andrews.
+At the same time, Dončić was contacted by Sliema Wanderers for the post of a head coach and he returned to Malta to take over his ex-team Sliema Wanderers from February 2011 till May 2012.
+For the remainder of 2012, Dončić coached Premier League team Tarxien Rainbows.
+His career continued with Mosta (2013–2014) and St. Andrews (2014 – autumn 2014) as a club manager.
+With the start of the new football season Dončić decided to accept the offer of Al-Najma (2014–2015) on position of club manager.
+Following a successful year at Al-Najma Dončić took the contract with Ethnikos Achnas (2015–2016).
+He was back to the Maltese Premier League after reaching an agreement with St. Andrews.

-In February 2022 Dončić came back to Valletta F.C. for a second spell as a manager, signing a contract until the end of the season.
+In February 2022 Dončić came back to Valletta for a second spell as a manager, signing a contract until the end of the season.

+Death

+Dončić died of a heart attack in Sofia, on 1 May 2024, at the age of 54.